MishDivy/-anim-t380-2022-assignments/assignment-2/README.md

 Another function can be layered on top as an animation.
 The tool outputs the Maya file as bin/Procedural_Animation.ma

+User can add more animation functions in the var/animations.txt file.

 ## Arguements

 - `function_index`: This is a mandatory arguement which is used to choose a mathematical function from a list of predefined functions.